-Shelter Ministries of Dallas began operating Genesis Women's Shelter in 1985 as a safe haven for women and children fleeing an immediate threat of domestic violence.
+Shelter Ministries of Dallas began operating Genesis Women's Shelter & Support in 1985 as a safe haven for women and children fleeing an immediate threat of domestic violence.
 The shelter is housed at an undisclosed location and rented from the City of Dallas for $1 per year.
 Each year, Genesis sees more than 650 women and children arrive at the Shelter, often with nothing but the clothes on their backs.
 The brave decision that ultimately saves their lives also leaves these families instantly homeless and hungry, and Genesis must meet all of their needs including clothing, food, shelter, and counseling.
 Each person staying in our Shelter is required to attend weekly individual and group therapy for the duration of their stay, and can remain in the Shelter program for up to six weeks.
 Additionally, Emergency Shelter children may attend the on-site alternative Genesis School.
 During this time, our Counselors and Case Managers guide them through the healing process and assist them in setting up a new life and a brighter future.

 Back to Top